-Our world may not be the 'Dystopian society with a monotonous hum'.
-However, we’re yet to free ourselves from all the metaphorical wisdom.
-Believe me, there’s no negative notion here.
-Like you I too have a perception of how I see the present, especially with this topic Man-with-a-hammer syndrome.
+Our world may not be the 'Dystopian society with a monotonous hum.'
+However, we're yet to free ourselves from all the metaphorical wisdom.
+There's no negative notion here.
+Like you, I too have a perception of how I see the present, especially with this topic, Man-with-a-hammer syndrome.

 Remember the adrenaline rush when you discover something new.
 You felt the heart pumping excitement.
 You happily danced around, thinking you have set foot on the alien domain and the entire world revolves around it.
 That hard-founded idea becomes The Big Idea.
 Blinded by the pure excitement you resist to see more or explore more.
 You start to apply the same on everything and make the idea work somehow.

 Hammer syndrome is a subconscious process.
 And we do it every-single-day without any hesitation.

 But what happens when we take a step back?
 In my experience, I find the flaws ( which were not there yesterday), even to a point, when my once extensive knowledge becomes a questionable content for my consciousness.

 Thus people like Charlie Munger encourage others to add more models in the toolkit; to expand the territory of knowledge, organize them, and use them for the problem-solving process.
 Munger calls this